johngrandson/code-horizon/lib/code_horizon_api/README.md

 1 test, 0 failures
 ```

 However, now is a good time to think about access control (authorisation).
-Let's assume users should only retrieve Organisations for themselves (but admin users can retrieve Organisations for any user).
+Let's assume users should only retrieve Organizations for themselves (but admin users can retrieve Organizations for any user).
 Copying the code that's in `profile_controller.ex`, you can add the `match_current_user` plug to `membership_controller.ex`:

 ```elixir
 defmodule CodeHorizonApi.MembershipController do